 If you believe you fell victim to a similar deceptive marketing scheme or if you purchased a water-treatment system after an in-home water test, contact us for a no-cost, no-obligation consultation to learn your rights.

-You can read the court's opinion denying the Defendants' Motions to Dismiss in our water treatment class here as well as other articles issued by the Federal Trade Commission and the Florida Attorney General's Office on in-home water testing below.
+You can also read other articles issued by the Federal Trade Commission and the Florida Attorney General's Office on in-home water testing below.

 Florida Attorney General's Office article on the deceitfulness of in-home water tests: http://myfloridalegal.com/__85256CC5006DFCC3.nsf/0/3D0FD1650FC920C485256CC900698282?Open&Highlight=0,in-home,water,test